ui5-community/babel-plugin-transform-modules-ui5/README.md

 }
 ```

-At the time of writing, the babel version is 6.26.0, which does not natively support class property syntax.
-To use that syntax also add the plugin `babel-plugin-syntax-class-properties`.
+At the time of writing, the babel version is 7.0, which does not natively support class property syntax.
+To use that syntax also add the plugin `@babel/plugin-syntax-class-properties`.

-It is also recommended to use [babel-preset-env](https://babeljs.io/docs/plugins/preset-env/) to control which ES version the final code is transformed to.
+It is also recommended to use [@babel/preset-env](https://babeljs.io/docs/en/next/babel-preset-env.html) to control which ES version the final code is transformed to.

 ## Features ##